-- ▶ Test pit excavations will require an excavator, backhoe or similar and will have a support vehicle. - The work area for a test pit is generally smaller than 15 metres by 10 metres.
-Some earthworks and vegetation clearing might be required to prepare the site. - Investigations for shallow embankment and formation works may require 2 metres to 3 metre deep trench excavation.
+Test pit excavations will require an excavator, backhoe or similar and will have a support vehicle.
+The work area for a test pit is generally smaller than 15 metres by 10 metres.
+Some earthworks and vegetation clearing might be required to prepare the site.

+Investigations for shallow embankment and formation works may require a 2-3-metre-deep trench excavation.
 The work is undertaken by an excavator or backhoe operator, an engineering geologist and cultural heritage representative.
 At times an ARTC supervisor will be on site.